 Each season has something special to offer, and because the park is in Southern California, it is sunny, warm, and open year-round.
 Inspiration Point on Anacapa Island boasts spectacular views, and the majestic rock formations at Cathedral Point are often embellished by posing sea lions.
 Summer is the most popular season to visit the islands with perfect weather and blue and humpback whale watching opportunities as the whales migrate north.
 Early fall is considered the best time for snorkeling, diving, kayaking, and swimming with ocean temperatures averaging 70 degrees and underwater visibility reaching up to 100 feet.
 The most stunning sunsets of the year occur in winter as elephant seals, harbor seal pups, and gray whales pass by while traveling south.
 And spring is especially magical on the islands when they flaunt fresh green grasses adorned with blooming wildflowers, nesting seabirds, and Western Gulls.
 There’s also brand new chicks and island fox pups discovering the islands for the first time themselves.

 Each island offers unique experiences to visitors.
 Anacapa Island is great for wildflower enthusiasts, birders, picnics, and short hikes.
 Santa Cruz Island is great for adventure seekers who want to try sea cave kayaking or snorkeling, long hikes, birding, or camping.
 Santa Rosa Island is great for secluded white sand beaches, hiking, and backcountry camping.
 Anacapa and Santa Cruz islands are easily accessible year-round while Santa Rosa Island is accessible March through October.
-Trips to Santa Barbara Island are temporarily closed to the public due to conservation and rehabilitation efforts but are scheduled to reopen soon.
+Island Packers is not currently running trips to Santa Barbara Island due to dock damage.
+Private boaters can access the island via the rocky ledge adjacent to the dock; but please take careful note of wind and swell.
 San Miguel Island is currently open and trips run in the summer and fall.

 THINGS TO DO